 I enjoy the muscle pain during the workout and the soreness afterwards.
 It feels good to feel the body.

-I feel enjoyment and kind of an internal celebration when thinking about upcoming race.
+I feel enjoyment and kind of an internal celebration when thinking about the upcoming race.
 There are these internal vibrations between body and mind when even a small visual imagination of racing raises muscle contractions and adrenaline rush.